Nomagno/NDS-NetworkedInput/README.md

   - Library already supports Windows!
 - [ ] Reimplement the Android input server
 - Add extra (New) 3DS & DS Functionality
-  - ZL & ZR already work!
+  - ZL & ZR already work, but need to be implemented in the library
-  - Player ID is now functional on 3DS!
+  - Player ID is now functional on 3DS and is easily accessibly trough the library on both consoles!

 ## Usage
 *Example Server:*